Relevance

 This has its equivalent in educational work, for example, when trying to train individuals with values borrowed from another culture or disconnected from their own values.
 Ideally, the educational process not only connects socially and culturally with the students' reality, but also fosters in them a feeling of their own identity and belonging to their tradition.

-You may be interested: Arbitrary
+You may be interested: Objective and Subjective

 Relevance of a project